stanford-msande233/spring25/index.md

 There are no formal pre-requisites for the class.
 The course will assume undegraduate level knowledge of probability, statistics, linear algebra, calculus (derivatives, integrals, partial derivatives).
 Some familiarity with game theoretic concepts will be helpful but not required.

 ## Course Format
 The course will consist of lectures and homework assignments.
 Lectures will be held in person and will not be recorded.
 The lectures will cover the foundations at the intersection of Game Theory, Data Science and AI.
 They will also provide an overview of applications of these foundations.
-Grading will be primarily based on the weekly homework assignments and secondarily on class participation.
+Grading will be based on the weekly homework assignments.
 There will be a total of 7-8 homeworks, rolled out roughly on a weekly basis, that will involve primarily coding exercises and potentially some mathematical derivations.

 ## Grading